-In the "reduction" of the other to means, some have wanted to see a defense of exploitation8, the negation of every form of nonconflictual relationship, the legitimation of a war that opens the way to "collective suicide."
-If one instead inserts it into Stirner's conception of the world, one realizes that it is the only form of relationship that doesn't deny the centrality of the individual and that is based on real mutuality.
+In the "reduction" of the other to means, some have wanted to see a defense of exploitation, the negation of every form of non-conflictual relationship, the legitimation of a war that opens the way to "collective suicide."
+If one instead inserts it into Stirner's conception of the world, one realizes that it is can guarantee liberty and those who instead affirm that from liberty alone can order be born.